 Your doctor or nurse may give you a temporary cap or diaphragm to practice with at home, and will show you how to put in.
 You’ll need to go back to see them so they can check it’s the right size and that you can put it in properly.
 Whilst you practice you won’t be protected against pregnancy.

-To insert a cap and diaphragm, you will be shown how to put spermicide on it, and to squeeze it between your finger and up inside yourself.
+To insert a cap and diaphragm, you will be shown how to put spermicide on it, and to squeeze it between your finger and up inside the vagina.
 It’s important to check that your cervix is covered.

 You need to make sure you don’t remove the cap or the diaphragm for at least six hours after the last time you had sex.
 You can leave them in up to 24 hours.
 After six hours has passed, you remove the cap or diaphragm by hooking your finger under its rim, loop or strap and gently pulling it down and out.